aaronbloomfield/ccc/hws/btcparser/index.md

 Your program will provide exactly one line of output to the standard output: either "no errors X blocks" (case sensitive!) or the specific error number ("error 5 block 17") -- we describe the error numbers below.
 In addition, it will create a JSON file if there were no errors -- if the input file name was blk00000.dat, then it will create a JSON file named blk00000.dat.json.
 If there are errors, it is fine to create the JSON file or not -- it will not be checked.
 The format of this file is described below.

+The Bitcoin block format that is being parsed for this assignment is the format of the first many blocks -- specifically before any BIPs were proposed and enacted.
+Thus, the blocks will not contain fields such as the height number.
+Furthermore, the blocks use regular Merkle Trees and not Fast Merkle Trees (which were proposed later).

 ### Languages